Warning. This post contains spoilers for the original Enemy Within campaign.

 These changes have a number of objectives.
 First, the prophecy creates a sense of foreboding about Bögenhafen and provides some clues.
 Second, Renate’s kidnap creates another dramatic element to the ritual.
 Finally, the PCs end as de facto owners of The Berebeli, and so can proceed directly into the river travel of Death on the Reik, omitting pp10-12 of that adventure.

 All page references are to the GW first editions.
+To convert them to other editions, see this post.

 Title art by John Blanche.
 Used without permission.
 No challenge intended to the rights holders.